 The event began with a fantastic lecture by Dr Stephen Payne OBE, the chief naval architect of the Queen Mary 2 (QM2) – Cunard’s flagship ocean liner, which entered service in 2004.

 The entertaining anecdotes throughout the lecture included his childhood story of a single-minded determination to achieve a boyhood dream – to build a liner that would be reminiscent of the Queen Elizabeth 2 (QM2’s predecessor).
 What was perhaps more inspiring was his memories of a supportive teacher he had throughout his education and career.
 It was said teacher that persuaded Stephen to ‘follow his dreams’ which led him down his successful path.
 They stayed in touch throughout Stephen’s career and unfortunately the teacher passed away just before the QM2 was first to set sail.
 A touching end to the story concluded when Stephen mentioned there was a plaque dedicated to his teacher hidden on the QM2 and he hopes one day it will be found and the inspirational story will be exposed.

 The events of the afternoon turned to recognising the efforts of people within the industry.
 The pinnacle of which was the Lord Derek Ezra Award 2015 for achievement in areas of higher efficiency, safety and lower emissions in industrial combustion.

 It was then that Derry Carr, Chairman of the Association, announced Byworth Boilers had won this prestigious award for its Unity control system.
-Pete Waterman OBE, the Association’s President presented the award to Byworth which was accepted by the system’s creator, Jason Atkinson and Technical Director, Adrian Rhodes.
+Pete Waterman OBE, the Association’s President presented the award to Byworth which was accepted by the system’s creator, Jason Atkinson and Adrian Rhodes.